China says most people in Xinjiang camps have 'returned to society'

 By Michael Martina

-BEIJING, July 30 (Reuters) - Most people sent to mass detention centres in China's Xinjiang region have "returned to society", a senior official from the region said on Tuesday, but he declined to give an estimate of for many have been held in recent years.
+BEIJING, July 30 (Reuters) - Most people sent to mass detention centres in China's Xinjiang region have "returned to society", a senior official from the area said on Tuesday, but he declined to give an estimate of many have been held in recent years.

-U.N. experts and activists say at least 1 million ethnic Uighurs, and members of other largely Muslim minority groups, have been detained in camps in the western region.
+A spokeswoman for the U.S. State Department said there was no evidence to support the assertion made by Xinjiang's vice chairman, Alken Tuniaz, and said Beijing should allow the U.N.
+High Commissioner for Human Rights unhindered access to assess the claim.

+Beijing describes the camps as vocational training centres to help stamp out religious extremism and teach new work skills.

-"Currently, most people who have received training have already returned to society, returned home," Tuniaz said.
+"Currently, most people who have received training have already returned to society, returned home," he said.

 A transcript of the briefing emailed to reporters had been edited to read "most have already graduated", using the word for students who finish a course or graduate from high school.